 - Go where your audience is

-- Don’t pay attention to search so much
+- Don’t pay attention to search volume so much

 - Build a brand with authority